leobudima/elogii-blog/content/internal-vs-external-delivery-fleet-everything-you-need-to-know.md

 As most On-Demand companies operate standardized vehicles in their fleets, their limitations might hinder your delivery service if your demands exceed the capacities or capabilities.

-For example, if you sell larger products like furniture or goods that require specially equipped vehicles for transport as in the [food and drink industry](https://elogii.com/industries/food-drink).
+For example, if you sell larger products like furniture or goods that require specially equipped vehicles for transport as in the [**food and drink industry**](https://elogii.com/industries/food-drink).

 With an in-house fleet, there is no such risk.
 You can simply buy or lease vehicles in your fleet and equip them based on the product or service specifications.